-Relative risks for first time use of antidepressants were as follows:
+Relative risks for first-time use of antidepressants were as follows:

-Based upon these findings, the study concluded there was evidence that birth control use and depression were related.
-However, future studies conducted at other research facilities have resulted varying findings.
+Based on these findings, the study concluded there was evidence that birth control use and depression were related.
+However, future studies conducted at other research facilities have resulted in varying findings.
 For instance, a 2007 study also found an increase in depression from subjects taking birth control, while another one in 2012 did not find a correlation between the two.

 Natural Alternatives for Birth Control